pzit0/botany563-final/ortholog-search-procedure.md

+# Feb 20, 2023: Tweaking
+## Changes in ass_ncbi():
+I had to change a couple of things on this function bc it kept throwing me errors when I tried running it on my NHA1 HitTable.
+(e.g. sometimes they had no results from the assembly search thingy -> I made another another if to check that it will have any results, as well as set all defaults to be False).
+There was another error for RSSeq I think (getting the bioproject accession number.
+I decided to just delete that.
+If the authors can't put the bioproject accession code on the right place then fuck it.
+Probably not a good sequence anyways.
+I'd rather lose a couple of assemblies than to keep tweaking this code to fit to very ind. errors that each author makes on their sequences.

+I'll have to run this new code on NHA7 again though just to see if that changed a lot.
+I'll put all the usable data inside a data folder and the "old versions" of this code output into another folder called "old-runs".

 # Feb 18 and 19, 2023: Quality check 1?
 ## comparison to my manual work
 So this works, but I'm missing 8 species from my manual collection.
 Kind of going through which step they were filtered out, I